 Mental health has also been impacted by COVID-19.
 Many have experienced stress, depression, anxiety, and more.
 Isolation, job loss, and not being able to take part in hobbies all decrease wellness.7

 Now, more than ever, self-care is needed.
 Finding ways to reset and find joy is key to coping.
-Many are seeing mental health providers to adapt to the demands of the COVID-19 era.
-Online counseling and support groups are also great tools for managing complex emotions.
+Counseling may be able to help you adapt to the demands of the new era.
+Online counseling and support groups are great tools for managing complex emotions.
 Ultimately, self-care looks different from person to person.
-There is no right or wrong approach, as long as we keep making it a priority.
+There is no right or wrong approach, as long as you keep making it a priority.

 Our community advocates have shared how COVID-19 has impacted their mental health and emotional well-being: